Skip to navigation Skip to content

 Review residence screens + Read more ...

 The system will assess the customer's or children's residence qualification correctly if their residence information is up to date.
-If residence information is incomplete or the information from the claim has not yet been coded, it will need to be updated first.
+Update residence information first if:

 Does the residence information for the customer or child/ren need to be updated as part of claim processing?